pry0cc/axiom/README.md

 <a href="https://github.com/pry0cc/axiom/wiki" target="_blank"> <img src="https://github.com/projectdiscovery/nuclei/raw/367d12700e252ec7066c79b1b97a6427544d931c/static/read-the-docs-button.png" height="42px"/></a>
 </p>

-**Axiom is a dynamic infrastructure framework** to efficiently work with multi-cloud environments, build and deploy repeatable infrastructure focussed on offensive and defensive security.
+**Axiom is a dynamic infrastructure framework** to efficiently work with multi-cloud environments, build and deploy repeatable infrastructure focused on offensive and defensive security.

 Axiom works by pre-installing your tools of choice onto a 'base image', and then using that image to deploy fresh instances.
 From there, you can connect and instantly gain access to many tools useful for both bug hunters and pentesters.
 With the power of immutable infrastructure, most of which is done for you, you can just spin up 15 boxes, perform a distributed nmap/ffuf/screenshotting scan, and then shut them down.